-Just like you wouldn’t do the same exercises over and over, and lift the same weight time and again, same goes for ab exercises.
-You need to be able to work your muscle into overload to build strength and get see the desired results with abdominal training.
+Just like you wouldn’t do the same exercises over and over and lift the same weight time and again, the same goes for ab exercises.
+You need to be able to work your muscle into overload to build strength and get to see the desired results with abdominal training.
 You can do this by increasing resistance, decreasing resting time, and of course by doing more reps.

 11: Make the most of a weighted move